stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 }
 ```

-Finally we also register the default face parser in the main loader class:
+Finally we register the default face parser in the main loader class:

 ```
 private void init() {